KateMcGuane/spill_the_beans/README.md

   ![Półtawski Nowy](documentation/readme/design/półtawski-nowy.PNG)

-  This is a more stylised font that was used for features such as the title in the navbar.
+  - This is a more stylised font that was used for features such as the title in the navbar.
 A different font was chosen so the name of the website stood out from the rest of the text.

-  Both fonts were sourced from [Google Fonts](https://fonts.google.com/).
+  - Both fonts were sourced from [Google Fonts](https://fonts.google.com/).

   ### Imagery
-  Most images for this project were sourced from [Unsplash](https://unsplash.com/s/photos/coffee-beans?license=free).
+  Images for this project were sourced from [Unsplash](https://unsplash.com/s/photos/coffee-beans?license=free).

 ### Wireframes